Description: Teambit helps leaders to understand, recognize and develop their team with regular feedback

 Feedback, in all its forms, was at the core of the product.
 Whether it was gathered through regular engagement surveys, performance reviews or given unsolicitedly, Teambit ensured it was in the same place.

 Feedback, request and survey pages

-Working on Teambit over the past few years has been an exciting experience.
-It allowed me to deeply understand the workflows, challenges, and needs of every type of leader, and build a product to help them be more effective.
+Despite mistakes, working on Teambit allowed me to deeply understand the workflows, challenges, and needs of many leaders, and build a product to help a number of them build better teams.